 I called on a couple friends for financial support, the response was overwhelming with the first donation of five hundred dollars.
 I immediately assembled several young men.
 We journeyed to buy (them) new clothes & shoes and get them haircuts.
 After achieving those goals I took them to lunch and dinner then onto a tour of some of Atlanta’s upper income areas (to inspire and motivate them into aiming for excellence.)
-The gratitude for their wishes being granted was reflected on their faces and in their new found positive attitude.
+The gratitude for their wishes being granted was reflected on their faces.
 To GOD be the glory!

 The vision gave birth to The Dukes Foundation in 2003.
 After several years of conducting mentoring programs and assisting in grooming numerous young men for ‘Back to School’ and Holiday Seasons we obtained approval as a 501 ©(3) Non-Profit Organization in February 2009.

 Through the generosity of numerous supporters we continue to expand our services into improving academic achievements, cultural awareness, mental & physical wellness and personal growth.
 This has resulted in extraordinary achievement in the CRCT Writing assessment examination by our mentees.

 With continued support I pledge to intensify the positive impact of our programs in developing the future leaders of our society.

 Horace Dukes, Chief Executive Officer & President

 Diedre Williams, Secretary

 James Bonton, M.B.A., Treasurer